dalofa/telomore/README.md

 - 3: The two consensuses mapped against the genome
 A file called *_consensus.log.txt can be found supplying information about the trimming of the attached sequence.

+The final file of genome+trimmed consensus is called *.trimmed.consensus.fasta

+#### BE AWARE TUE!
+Currently the script also leaves the map used to trim the consensus sequence + the matching fasta file, which were the maps we used to QC the trimming.
+The map is named *.nontrimmed.map.sam.sort.bam and the corresponding fasta file is *_genome.stitch.fasta (which contains the genome + untrimmed consensus)

 ## Running on NBC-shared
 Before running the script lamassemble and last must be loaded.